Lajuro/mastering-boto3-with-aws-services/docs/class_01.md

 In this project, we will launch an EC2 instance using boto3.

 > **Note**
+>
 > Read the [first steps](../FIRST_STEPS.md) to configure your environment.

+All the information about `EC2 for BOTO3` you can find [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html).

 ## Launching an EC2 instance